-Note.
-In addition to integrity reports, you can also generate a consolidated balance sheet and a consolidated income statement.
+Note: In addition to integrity reports, you can also generate a consolidated balance sheet and a consolidated income statement.

-This table lists the available multisite consolidations integrity reports and a description of each:
+Review the available multisite consolidations integrity reports:

-Integrity Report Description Prior Period Balance Integrity (R10700) Identifies any consolidated balances from the prior period that have changed since the previous consolidation.
-UDC Value Control Exceptions (R107011) Identifies user-defined code values in the consolidation that are not recognized by the target company.
-You can run the UDC Value Control report to review a list of valid user-defined code values.
-Object/Subsidiary Value Control (R107021) Identifies objects and subsidiaries in the consolidation that are not recognized by the target company.
-BU/Accounts Monthly Comparison (R10701) Compares the business units and accounts in the source to those in the target.
-Run this report either at the source site prior to sending a consolidation or at the target site after you receive a consolidation.
-Consolidated Balance Sheet (R10150) Shows the assets, liabilities, and stockholders' equity of the consolidation that you are sending to the target company.
-Consolidated Income Statement (R10250) Shows the revenues and expenses of the consolidation that you are sending to the target company.
+- Prior Period Balance Integrity (R10700): - Identifies any consolidated balances from the prior period that have changed since the previous consolidation. - UDC Value Control Exceptions (R107011: - Identifies user-defined code values in the consolidation that are not recognized by the target company.
+You can run the UDC Value Control report to review a list of valid user-defined code values. - Object/Subsidiary Value Control (R107021): - Identifies objects and subsidiaries in the consolidation that are not recognized by the target company. - BU/Accounts Monthly Comparison (R10701): - Compares the business units and accounts in the source to those in the target.
+Run this report either at the source site prior to sending a consolidation or at the target site after you receive a consolidation. - Consolidated Balance Sheet (R10150): - Shows the assets, liabilities, and stockholders' equity of the consolidation that you are sending to the target company. - Consolidated Income Statement (R10250): - Shows the assets, liabilities, and stockholders' equity of the consolidation that you are sending to the target company.

-Understanding the BU/Accounts Monthly Comparison Report
+34.10.2 Understanding the BU/Accounts Monthly Comparison Report